Brauer’s Ford Flammable

 Me: Ja, but I’m worried you’d run out of teeth to send scattering across the stage after a while.
 So the impact wouldn’t be as dramatic.

-Our thread ended threadbare, we didn’t solve the pressing issue at hand, of the day: How can a Tshwane Rock Group achieve fym?
+Our thread ended threadbare, we didn’t solve the pressing issue at hand: How can a Tshwane Rock Group achieve fym?
 ‘Course, Brauer could always fall back on the real talent in the family and provide backup to his talented vrou:

 – the Warbling Brauers belt out a rude song full of untruths . . . –